 An easy to get to spot that doesn’t require a plane (although you can take them from Boston or Providence) and will absolutely wow guests.
 With pristine beaches, lots of amenities, and a back to basics feel, the island is your perfect coastal destination wedding spot.

 For just a Block Island wedding weekend, there is so much to do on the island.
 Whether you’re more of a history buff or a beach person there is plenty to do on the island for a whole weekend or a whole month.

-If you’re into the beach, make sure to check out Fred Benson Town Beach, Mansion Beach, Scotch Beach and more.
+During your stay, make sure to check out Fred Benson Town Beach, Mansion Beach, or Scotch Beach.
 With miles of beaches, there’s a beach for every day of the week, and with each one there’s definitely different pro’s and con’s.

 For families with young children, start at Surf Beach (also known as baby beach).
 At low tide, the water level is super low, and you can check out some of the marine life.
 For older children just walk further down the beach towards Fred Benson Town Beach until you find something that works for you.

-If you’re more of a sight-see-er crowd and into history, there’s plenty to do on island.
-Check out the two lighthouses: the North Light House and the Southeast Light House by Mohegan Bluffs.
+If you’re more of a sight-seeing crowd or into history, there’s plenty to do on island.
+Check out the two lighthouses on Block Island.
+The North Light House and the Southeast Light House by Mohegan Bluffs.

 There are tons of hiking trails that are marked by historical landmarks and various different island relics.
 See if you can find all of the graveyards or old schoolhouses on the island.
-If you can find the small monument for Adrian Block send us a picture!
+If you can find the small monument for Adrian Block during your adventures, send us a picture!